|Salary:||£43,414 to £51,805 p.a. Grade 8|

 About the Role

-As an SRD Manager you will assist and advise academic and professional services colleagues in the development of all aspects of large-scale research funding bids (high value, complex, multi-partner or strategically significant grants); develop processes and support services to facilitate major applications and awards; facilitate the inception of research programs by linking pre-award and post-award research administration (including the organisation of collaboration agreements and research related contracts); and contribute to the development of divisional or University-wide externally funded strategic partnerships.
+As an SRD Manager you will assist and advise academic and professional services colleagues in the development of all aspects of collaborative, multidisciplinary, multi-partner research funding proposals (high value, complex, or strategically significant grants); develop processes and support services to facilitate major applications and awards; facilitate the inception of research programs by linking pre-award and post-award research administration (including the organisation of collaboration agreements and research related contracts); and contribute to the development of divisional or University-wide externally funded strategic partnerships.

 You will be required to upload a covering letter/supporting statement, CV and the details of two referees as part of your online application.

-Interviews will take place during week commencing 27 February and will preferably be face to face, however online is possible with advanced notice.
+Interviews will take place during week commencing Monday 24 April and will be online.

 Type / Role: